On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: An Ergodicity Criterion

-We would like to call attention to the different roles of the small parameters $\et, \ep(t), \de_t, \ka(t)$ in further discussions.
-The number $\et$ is an arbitrary fixed positive number.
-Given $\et$, we construct $\ep(t)$ for the surface $S_t$ by removing open sets of total measure at most $\et$ containing balls of radius $\ep(t)$ from the singular points of the surface.
-After removing these open sets, the resulting surface $S \m S_{\ep(t),t}$ is likely disconnected.
-The parameter $\de_t$ is a measure of how close we need to travel to a singularity if we want to travel in $S$ between two connected components of $S \m S_{\ep(t),t}$.
-In general $\de_t$ is much smaller than $\ep(t)$, and reflects properties of the "thin" part of the surface.
-The systole $\ka(t)$ is related to $\de_t$ by a constant depending only on the stratum of the quadratic differential.
+We would like to call attention to the different roles of four small parameters that appear in the proof: $\et, \ep, \de_t, \tx{ and } \ka(t)$.
+The number $\et$ will be an arbitrary positive number.
+Given $\et$, we find $\ep$ by removing an open set of total measure at most $\et$ containing a ball of radius $\ep$ in $S_t$ centered at every singular point $\si \in \Si$.
+We will call the complement of this open set $S_{\ep,t}$.
+After removing these open sets, the resulting surface $S_{\ep,t}$ is likely disconnected.
+There will be $C_t$ components, call them $S_t^i$, and the $i$-th component has diameter $\CD^i_t$.
+The parameter $\de_t$ is the \E{injectivity radius} of $S_t$, and also measures how close we need to travel to a singularity if we want to travel in $S_t$ between two connected components of $S_{\ep,t}$.
+In general $\de_t$ is much smaller than $\ep$, and reflects properties of the "thin" part of the surface, especially for divergent Teichm\"uller geodesics.
+The systole $\ka(t)$ is equal to $2\de_t$.
+Indeed, $\de_t$ is the flat injectivity radius of the surface $S_t$, which is half of the length of the shortest essential simple closed curve.